renzee-r/w205_project3/README.md

 1) A summary type explanation of the example.

-* We spin up a cluster of containers for kafka, zookeeper, spark, and our mids image.
-Then, on the mids container, we run our flask app.
-A change in the API server from last week is that the schema across different events is no longer standard.
-For example, 'buy' events now have a 'quality' column that is unique to those events.
-Another change is that we now use ApacheBench to generate our events.
-This gives us more flexibility in the event data we send over.
-To verify the data transfer, we use kafkacat on our mids container to read out the contents of our events topic.
-Similar to last week, we interact and write out the data through a spark script.
-The important modification since last week is to accomodate the varying schemas between different even types.
-So for this week, we filter the data to event type groups with similar schemas and write them out separately.
-We confirm that the files have been written to HDFS by performing a list directory.
-To ensure that the contents of the files are correct, we open a Jupyter notebook to inspect the parquet files.
-Happy with the results, we then spin down our cluster and cleanup the containers.
+* We spin up a cluster of containers for kafka, zookeeper, spark, mids, redis, presto, and cloudera images.
+On the mids container, we run our flask app.
+Our flask app acts as our game API server, accepting and processing game requests.
+The server has handlers for user events such as signing up and logging in, a handler for buying an item, a handler for joining a guild, and other administrative handlers.
+At this point, the game can handle any input of items or guild names passed as URL parameters.
+The user's in-game information is stored in Redis, keeping track of their guild and their inventory.
+The user's game session is tracked through client-side cookies, that are also maintained in Redis.
+After handling the in-game logic, the game API server will send the event data to our Kafka server.
+We then have spark scripts that initiates a read/write stream that reads the Kafka logs and writes them out to parquet files in HDFS.
+There is a spark script for each event type; buy events, guild events, and user events.
+Each spark script is responsible for defining the schema, filtering to only the specified event type, appending metadata, and writing the a specified HDFS directory.
+We can then declare the schema of the datatables in Hive and point them to our parquet files to make our data queryable from Presto.
+We test out this entire pipeline by looping a set of Apache Bench commands that constantly send buy requests to our game API server.
+We then run our spark streaming job to intake the requests coming into Kafka and write them into HDFS.
+With data in HDFS, we setup our Hive metastore containing the schema for our buy events and pointing to the parquet files.
+We finally test out some queries in Presto to ensure everything is working as expected.
+Happy with the results, we then spin everything down.

 2) Your `docker-compose.yml`